MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

 ## Addendum 4 if something goes wrong

 All script logs are saved in %AppData%\MIMPAMInstall.
-Please compress the folder into a Zip file along with details of the operation and the error if needed by support.
+If needed by support, compress the folder into a Zip file along with details of the operation and the error.